auleki/portfolio-app/notes.md

 - on project card make arrow appear when hover over link
 - on work experience card, add neon to position on hover (https://daily-dev-tips.com/posts/css-neon-animation/)
-- add a switch for either email or phone number, based on the user's choice
+- add a switch for either email or phone number, based on the user's choice -for experience make each list item react to engagement..maybe shift the icon attached a little, make test bolder or whatver needs to be done